 Risk Ref.
 Risk Title and Description Last updated Impact Likelihood Current Status (R/A/G) Direction of Travel HAV0015 Regeneration - (Shaping the future of the Borough) - impact of costs inflation, social change and economic downturn Circumstances that have arisen at other Councils have highlighted the importance of monitoring the sustainability of significant regeneration programmes.
 Quality of housing in Borough - ensuring it is fit for the future.
 Inflationary rises mean that the cost of developments may not be sustainable / achievable.
 Implications of the Building Safety Act.
 Fire Safety regulation changes will impact on the viability / cost of schemes.
-Demographic changes impacting on housing needs including changes in government policy March 2023 4 3 12 - Re; - Thi - Thi wh Action Plan generation schemes, capital budgets and forecasts are reported quarterly to Themed Bo e pipeline schemes for the Joint Ventures and Mercury Land Holdings are reviewed at the financial viability of the joint ventures is regularly reviewed and professional advice so ich are approved at Cabinet: The 12 Sites Joint Venture 2023/24 Business Plan was approved at Cabinet on 8 Feb 20 The Bridge Close Regeneration LLP 2023/24 Business Plan was approved at Cabinet on The Number of the page o ne Regeneration Off ought as part of each 23.
-8 Feb 2023. ו Ann iual B Business Plan - Pro - Fin on - Pro - The The Mercury Land Holdings 2023/24 Business Plan refresh is in progress and expected The Rainham and Beam Park Joint Venture 2023/24 Business Plan refresh is in progress 2023.
-Ojects will be reported to a review group under the Places theme as part of the TOM. ancial risks are included in each Regeneration Officer Board (ROB) report for each scher a 6 weekly basis.
-Oject progress and risks are reviewed regularly through the Verto dashboard, and highlig e Regeneration Management team are scheduling risk reviews at a more regular basis, a ported project risks. s and expected to be me.
-ROB is chaired b ght reports are prod e pre by the luced sente e s15 I mor ed to Cabinet 1 Officer and nthly. l this occurs
+Demographic changes impacting on housing needs including changes in government policy March 2023 4 3 12

+- Regeneration schemes, capital budgets and forecasts are reported quarterly to Themed Board. - The pipeline schemes for the Joint Ventures and Mercury Land Holdings are reviewed at the Regeneration Officer Board every six weeks. - The financial viability of the joint ventures is regularly reviewed and professional advice sought as part of each Annual Business Plan refresh, which are approved at Cabinet: - The 12 Sites Joint Venture 2023/24 Business Plan was approved at Cabinet on 8 Feb 2023. - The Bridge Close Regeneration LLP 2023/24 Business Plan was approved at Cabinet on 8 Feb 2023. - The Mercury Land Holdings 2023/24 Business Plan refresh is in progress and expected to be presented to Cabinet in May 2023. - The Rainham and Beam Park Joint Venture 2023/24 Business Plan refresh is in progress and expected to be presented to Cabinet in June 2023. - Projects will be reported to a review group under the Places theme as part of the TOM. - Financial risks are included in each Regeneration Officer Board (ROB) report for each scheme.
+ROB is chaired by the s151 Officer and this occurs on a 6 weekly basis. - Project progress and risks are reviewed regularly through the Verto dashboard, and highlight reports are produced monthly. - The Regeneration Management team are scheduling risk reviews at a more regular basis, a directorate risk register has been created based on reported project risks.